Title of the document

 - Recognize effective harm reduction and abstinence-based approaches to the intervention and treatment of DMO.

-Approved by the National Board of Certified Counselors for 6 CE Hours
+Approved by the National Board for Certified Counselors for 6 CE Hours

 FITS-IA® Foundation Training, Introduction to Digital Media Overuse: Assessment, Intervention & Treatment, has been approved by NBCC for NBCC credit.
 Digital Media Treatment & Education Center, LLC (dTEC®) is solely responsible for all aspects of the program.
 NBCC Approval No. SP-3570.
 Please contact your state licensing board to confirm this NBCC-approved training is accepted.